Abel Braga: Managerial career

 After retiring as a player, Braga became a head coach, and worked at clubs such as Vasco da Gama, Internacional, Atlético Paranaense, Coritiba, Atlético Mineiro and Ponte Preta.

 In 1988, at Internacional, he was runner-up of the Campeonato Brasileiro Série A after losing to Esporte Clube Bahia in the final match.
 In 1989, he came close to winning the Copa Libertadores, but the club ended up losing to Paraguay's Olimpia on penalties after conceding three goals in the return match at home.

 In July 2000, Braga signed for Olympique de Marseille – rivals of his former team PSG – who had only just stayed in Ligue 1 on the last day of the previous season.
 He spent large amounts of money to buy compatriots Marcelinho Paraíba and Adriano Gabiru, and was dismissed in November with the team in the relegation zone having won five out of 16 games.

 In 2004, Abel Braga became Flamengo head coach, winning Taça Guanabara and Campeonato Carioca.
-He became most remembered, however, because Flamengo lost the Copa do Brasil to underdogs Esporte Clube Santo André, even though the final match was held in Rio de Janeiro, home of Flamengo.
+He became most remembered, however, because Flamengo lost the Copa do Brasil to underdogs Santo André.
+As pressure built, he resigned in July of that year after a loss to Juventude.

 In 2005, as Fluminense head coach, he won the Campeonato Carioca of that year.

 Abel finished the year, however, carrying the burden of two successive last-minute failures.
 Against all odds, Fluminense lost to underdogs Paulista of Jundiaí in the Copa do Brasil final match, under circumstances similar to the ones he faced the year before with Flamengo.
 Paulista, currently in the second division of the Campeonato Brasileiro, eventually qualified for the Copa Libertadores.
-Fluminense had another chance to qualify for the Libertadores, the most prestigious club football tournament in South America, by finishing the Série A among the top four.
+Fluminense had another chance to qualify for the Libertadores by finishing the Série A among the top four.
 Even though Fluminense managed to lead the table for a few rounds, it failed again in the last match.
 A draw against Palmeiras would have been enough for the team to finish fourth, but they lost.

-In the beginning of 2006, Abel transferred to Internacional of Porto Alegre to lead the team in the football tournament of Rio Grande do Sul.
+In the beginning of 2006, Abel transferred to Internacional of Porto Alegre to lead the Rio Grande do Sul state tournament.
 Grêmio emerged champions and Abel was criticized as an eternal runner-up.
-However, he may claim to have changed that image by winning the Copa Libertadores, one of the greatest achievements in the history of Internacional.
+However, he may claim to have changed that image by winning the Copa Libertadores, one of the greatest achievements in the club's history.
 The IFFHS ranked him as the sixth best club coach in 2006.
 He also led Internacional to win the 2006 FIFA Club World Cup.